pinkmoon25/books-website/README.md

 # bookList-website

 This is  Pair to Pair project to help you find and remember the best books you read.
+You can add favourite books, or books you'd like to read, you can create a book collection and this information will be stored and saved for you even if the browser is closed, you can access your collection anytime anywhere, a must have app with easy UI/UX.

 # Project Name : Awesome Books ♻️